fzyukio/koe/docs/INSTALL-conda.md

 ## Modify settings.yaml
 Before running the app you must provide a customised settings.yaml file (located inside `settings/` folder) Just open `settings.yaml` and replace `yourname` etc... with the appropriate values

+### Create a new database
+Assuming you have mysql installed, login to the database as root and create a database named `koe`, a user named `koe` and password `koe`.
+Of course you can choose different names/values of these, but you will need to change the corresponding variable in `settings.yaml`

 ## Initialise the database:
 ```bash